Popmotion/popmotion/packages/projection/README.md

 ### Projecting trees

-A major difficulty of layout animations is that once you've applied a transform to a parent, and to the parent's parent, it becomes increasingly difficult to calculate the transform required to project a child.
+A major difficulty of layout animations is once you apply a transform to a parent, you distort children elements that you might wish to be of a particular size or position throughout the animation.

+The calculations involved in correcting this distortion become increasingly complex for deeper layout animation trees.

-Projection removes this complexity by allowing `layoutNode` to accept another `layoutNode` as a parent.
+**Projection** removes this complexity by allowing `layoutNode` to accept another `layoutNode` as a parent.
 In this way, a tree can be formed.
 Projection will ensure all child transforms are calculated to compensate for parent transforms.

 ```javascript
 const childNode = layoutNode(options, parentNode)